zurb/notable-cli/README.md

 notable code localhost:3000
 ```

 Your browser will automatically open, once captured, to the Notable Code site that you just uploaded.
+Sites are uploaded to the account that you have active on the website.
+Switching accounts on the site will change which account the site is added to.

 You can capture live sites the same way: